-Run your brush or pipe cleaner through the vapor path under the mouthpiece to push the screen out of the oven.
+Carefully run your cleaning brush or pipe cleaner through the vapor path under the mouthpiece to push the screen out of the oven.

-To clean the accessories of your PAX 3, fill a bowl with rubbing alcohol and drop your lids, mouthpiece and oven screen in the bowl.
+Fill a bowl with rubbing alcohol and drop your lids, mouthpiece and oven screen in the bowl.

 Stir the bowl periodically over the next 30 minutes.

-After soaking the accessories for a while, remove them from the bowl and give everything a good rinse in the sink.
+Let sit, and then stir the bowl periodically over the next 30 minutes.
+After soaking the pieces for a while, remove them from the bowl and give everything a good rinse in the sink.

 Squeeze most of the alcohol out of the cotton swabs before using them; it isn’t wise to leave a lot of standing liquid in the PAX 3.
 When both areas are clean, dip your long brush or pipe in alcohol and run it down the length of the vapor path.
 When you’re done, the oven and vapor path should be clean and shiny.

-The mouthpiece of your PAX 3 is also the button that you use to control the device – and sometimes, the button can get a little sticky.
-PAX Vapor sells bottles and packets of mouthpiece lubricant, which is actually food-grade propylene glycol).
+The mouthpiece of your PAX 3 also acts as the button used to control the device – and sometimes, the button can get a little sticky.
+PAX Labs sells bottles and packets of mouthpiece lubricant (made entirely of food-grade propylene glycol).